 Taking an Al Maktoum Airport transfer to the city is the best way to travel.
 Instead of waiting at the taxi rank in the hot Dubai sun, you can walk straight to your air-conditioned, private car and zip off directly to your accommodation in the city.

 Taking a private transfer with a company such as Welcome Pickups has been voted the most convenient and relaxing way to start your vacation.
-Welcome puts your comfort at the top of their list, by offering exciting travel extras and plenty of perks:
+We put your comfort at the top of our list, by offering exciting travel extras and plenty of perks:

 Choosing a private transfer allows you to plan and pay everything in advance, so when you land in Dubai, you have absolutely no worries or stress.
 Welcome Pickups drivers are also local experts, so your driver will offer a mini tour on the way to your hotel, so you can learn more about the area and places of interest to you.